ruszkipista/cims01-lkc/README.md

 First step in testing was the validation of HTML and CSS code with [Markup Validation Service](https://validator.w3.org/) and [CSS Validation Service](https://jigsaw.w3.org/css-validator/) respectively.
 I did the validations a couple of times during development and once at the end.
 Now all 6 html pages validate to "Document checking completed.
 No errors or warnings to show.".
 The `style.css` file validates to "Congratulations!
 No Error Found."

-The whole testing were condusted manually.
+The whole testing were conducted manually.

 Here is a sample from the test log, see the complete document [here](./assets/doc/ci-ms1-testing.pdf)